borgermeister/zscaler/zscaler_gre_tunnels.md

 ### Prerequisites

-Find the public IP of site sourcing the GRE tunnels.
+Find the public IP of the site sourcing the GRE tunnels.

 ### Zscaler Configuration